racer-rust/racer/README.md

 ## Emacs integration

-Emacs intergation has been moved to a separate project: [emacs-racer](https://github.com/racer-rust/emacs-racer)
+Emacs integration has been moved to a separate project: [emacs-racer](https://github.com/racer-rust/emacs-racer)

 ## Vim integration

-Vim intergation has been moved to a separate project: [vim-racer](https://github.com/racer-rust/vim-racer)
+Vim integration has been moved to a separate project: [vim-racer](https://github.com/racer-rust/vim-racer)

 ## Kate integration